Vampyressa elisabethae

-Kalko's yellow-eared bat (Vampyressa elisabethae) is a species of bat in the family Phyllostomidae.
-It is found in northern Panama.
+Vampyressa elisabethae, also known Elisabeth's yellow-eared bat, is a species of bat in the family Phyllostomidae.
+It is endemic to northern Panama, in the province of Bocas del Toro.
+It is named after Elisabeth Klara Viktoria Kalko.
+The species has not been observed after the 1970s and may currently be extinct.

-Taxonomy and etymology
+Taxonomy

-The holotype of V. elisabethae was collected in 1961 in a montane evergreen forest (approximately 1,500 meters above sea level) in "Rancho Mojica", a locality 32 km far from Changuinola in Panama.
-Besides the holotype, just another four specimens are known, all were collected between 1961 and 1976.

-The species name honors Elisabeth Klara Viktoria Kalko, for her important contributions to bat ecology.
-Kalko worked intensively in Panama, mainly in Barro Colorado Island.
+Vampyressa elisabethae was formally described in 2014 based on an adult male holotype.
+The holotype was collected in 1961 in a montane evergreen forest (approximately 1,500 meters above sea level) in "Rancho Mojica", a locality 32 km away from Changuinola in Panama.
+The specific epithet honors Elisabeth Klara Viktoria Kalko for her contributions to the study of bats.
+The species has the common name Elisabeth's yellow-eared bat.

 A recent study obtained cytochrome b gene sequences from the holotype, including it in a phylogenetic analysis of the genus.
 It was shown that it has a high degree of molecular divergence from the other Vampyressa.
 In the phylogeny it is recovered as the sister group of a clade composed by V. melissa and V. voragine.

+Description

+Vampyressa elisabethae is a rather large bat for its genus, reaching a length of 58 mm and a forearm length of 36.2-37.8 mm.

+Distribution and conservation

+Vampyressa elisabethae is endemic to the country of Panama and is known only from the province of Bocas del Toro.
+The species has not been observed after the 1970s and may currently be extinct.
+New surveys within its range are needed to confirm its continued existence.